Robert Ménard: Political career

 While in college in the 1970s, he became aligned with Trotskyist elements and the Revolutionary Communist League; he later joined the Socialist Party for two years before leaving it in 1981.
 He would remain an independent thereafter, and would later shift to the political right and/or far-right.

 In 2013, he announced he would be a candidate for the position of Mayor of Béziers in the 2014 municipal elections.
 He launched his campaign with the support of the sovereigntist right-wing party Debout la République.
 Ménard subsequently welcomed the support of the National Front, which endorsed him as its candidate although he was not a member.
 His move to the far-right attracted media attention.
 He described himself publicly as a "reactionary", supporting the reintroduction of the death penalty and objecting to the legalisation of gay marriage in May 2013.
 He was elected Mayor of Béziers on 30 March in the second round with 47% of the vote.

 In April 2014, he imposed a curfew on unaccompanied minors under the age of 13 from 23h to 6h in several districts of the city.

 In May 2015, Ménard violated French law by attempting to record the religion of schoolchildren in his city, claiming that 64.9% were Muslim, based on their first names.
 In September, he visited a refugee complex to tell them that they were not welcome in France, and two months later he declared that no more kebab restaurants would open in Béziers.
 He promoted the concept of the "Great replacement" conspiracy theory, created by Renaud Camus and inspired by the ideology of Jean Raspail, which was also used during the 2017 Unite the Right rally in Charlottesville, Virginia in the United States.

 In October 2016, he launched a poster campaign claiming that "The state is imposing them on us: That’s it, they are coming" in response to an announcement that the French government would be relocating 40 asylum seekers from Calais Jungle to Béziers.

 In March 2018, he announced he would seek a second term in the 2020 municipal elections, running once again as an Independent because of disagreements he has with certain policies promoted by the National Front.
 In May 2018, Ménard was physically attacked and pushed to the ground while visiting Saint-André-de-Cubzac, Gironde to attend a conference, by what he himself called "left-wing fascists".
-The author of the push was later convicted to a suspended prison sentence of four months.
+The attacker was later convicted to a suspended prison sentence of four months.

 He was reelected as Mayor of Béziers on 2020 with 65% of the vote.

+In July 2025, Robert Ménard expressed his shock at the drug trafficking in Bézier, following a night of violence related to drug trafficking, which injured a police officer and caused an apartment fire after being hit by a fireworks mortar.